 Sleep deprivation: If you can’t get comfortable enough to sleep or to sleep for long, you can soon be facing sleep deprivation.
 A lack of sleep can lead to all sorts of health problems, including obesity, diabetes, cancer, and anxiety or depression.
 If you feel anxious or depressed because of less sleep, perhaps you should try a weighted blanket to see if it helps.

 The right pillow can cut down on back and neck pain.
 By eliminating some of that discomfort, you’ll be doing more than just improving how you feel during waking hours.
 You’ll also be able to sleep better.

-The right pillow can help you fall asleep faster, and stay asleep longer without waking or having to change positions because you’re uncomfortable.
+The right ergonomic bed pillow can help you fall asleep faster, and stay asleep longer without waking or having to change positions because you’re uncomfortable.

 How To Choose the Right Ergonomic Pillow